UK gives go-ahead to U.S. extradition of WikiLeaks' founder Julian Assange | Law-Order

 UK gives go-ahead to U.S. extradition of WikiLeaks' founder Julian Assange

-His supporters say he is an anti-establishment hero who has been victimised because he exposed U.S. wrongdoing in conflicts in Afghanistan and Iraq, and that his prosecution is a politically motivated assault on journalism and free speech.
-The Home Office said his extradition had now been approved but he could still appeal the decision.
-WikiLeaks said he would.
+His supporters say he is an anti-establishment hero who has been victimized because he exposed U.S. wrongdoing in conflicts in Afghanistan and Iraq, and that his prosecution is a politically motivated assault on journalism and free speech.
+His wife Stella said Assange would appeal after the Home Office said his extradition had been approved.

-"In this case, the UK courts have not found that it would be oppressive, unjust or an abuse of process to extradite Mr Assange," the Home Office said in a statement.
-"Nor have they found that extradition would be incompatible with his human rights, including his right to a fair trial and to freedom of expression, and that whilst in the U.S. he will be treated appropriately, including in relation to his health."
+"In this case, the UK courts have not found that it would be oppressive, unjust or an abuse of process to extradite Mr. Assange," the Home Office said in a statement.
+"Nor have they found that extradition would be incompatible with his human rights, including his right to a fair trial and freedom of expression, and that whilst in the U.S. he will be treated appropriately, including about his health."

-Originally, a British judge ruled that Assange should not be deported, saying his mental health problems meant he would be at risk of suicide if convicted and held in a maximum security prison.
+Originally, a British judge ruled that Assange should not be deported, saying his mental health meant he would be at risk of suicide if convicted and held in a maximum-security prison.
 But this was overturned on an appeal after the United States gave a package of assurances, including a pledge he could be transferred to Australia to serve any sentence.

 WikiLeaks first came to prominence when it published a U.S. military video in 2010 showing a 2007 attack by Apache helicopters in Baghdad that killed a dozen people, including two Reuters news staff.
 It then released hundreds of thousands of secret classified files and diplomatic cables in what was the largest security breach of its kind in U.S. military history.

-U.S. prosecutors and Western security officials regard Assange as a reckless and dangerous enemy of the state whose actions imperilled the lives of agents named in the leaked material.
-He and his supporters argue that he is being punished for embarrassing those in power.
+U.S. prosecutors and Western security officials regard Assange as a reckless enemy of the state whose actions imperiled the lives of agents named in the leaked material.
+He and his supporters argue that he is being punished for embarrassing those in power and faces 175 years in prison if found guilty, although the U.S. lawyers have said it would be more like four to six years.

 When he was finally dragged out in April 2019, he was jailed for breaching British bail conditions although the Swedish case against him had been dropped.
 He has been fighting extradition to the United States since June 2019 and remains in jail.
-During his time in the Ecuadorian embassy he fathered two children with his now wife, who he married in Belmarsh high-security prison in east London in March at a small ceremony attended by just four guests, two official witnesses and two guards.
+During his time in the Ecuadorian embassy, he fathered two children with his now-wife, who he married in Belmarsh high-security prison in London in March at a ceremony attended by just four guests, two official witnesses, and two guards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)